 Deck 3

 The lower decks are mostly cabins.
-Deck 3 is usually used for gangway access, and it’s also home to the medical center and the arts and crafts room.
-I know a darts tournament did take place here, but most of the actual arts and crafts activities took place elsewhere, so it wouldn’t surprise me if this room gets repurposed in the future.
+Deck 3 is usually used for gangway access, and it’s also home to one of the self-service laundry rooms, the medical centre and the arts and crafts room.

 Deck 6

-Deck 6 is the main deck and it’s here you’ll find the atrium with the guest services and excursion deck.
-The bottom of the atrium doubles as the Oriental Tea Room, and there was often seating available here.
+Deck 6 is the main deck and it’s here you’ll find the atrium with the guest services and destination services.
+The bottom of the atrium doubles as the Oriental Tea Room, and there is often seating available here.

-The Ballindalloch is open for breakfast and lunch with open seating as well as the fixed seating dinners, which are offered over two sittings.
+Keep going down this corridor and you reach the Balmoral’s main dining room, the Ballindalloch.
+The Ballindalloch is open for breakfast and lunch with open seating as well as the fixed seating dinners, which are offered over two sittings, usually 6pm and 8pm.

 At both breakfast and lunch there’s a small buffet available as well as an a la carte menu, which I think is a good, flexible way to operate a restaurant when a lot of people are going to head off on port excursions, for example.